BujakiewiczFranco/BujakiewiczFranco/README.md

 Actually learning Java ☕

-Orient to Backend 💾 and in a future to Mobile 📱
+Interested to Backend 💾 and in a future to Mobile 📱

 Acutal roadmap: Java, Kotlin, OOP, SQL, Python and Ruby